choperlizer/Dojima/README.md

    confusing, but are printed to Standard Error.
 Run **dojima -v**
     in a terminal to see them.
- - The depth chart locks the window and is slow to draw because tabulating the orders for the depth chart is done very inefficiently at this point.
+ - The depth chart locks the window and is slow to draw because tabulating the orders for the depth chart is currently very inefficient.

 ## Install
 I have not figured out how to get this thing to run from